 As part of the Spring Budget, the Chancellor confirmed on 3 March 2021 that the scheme would be extended to the end of September 2021.
-From July, the Government will provide 70% of the furlough grant, meaning employers will be asked to top up the remaining 10%.
+From July 2021, the Government will provide 70% of wages, meaning employers will be asked to top up the remaining 10% so that furloughed employees still get 80%.
 In August and September, the Government will provide 60%, meaning employers will need to top up the remaining 20%.
 This is similar to the approach taken by the Government last year, where between August and October 2020 they gradually started reducing their contributions with the aim of ending the scheme completely on 31 October 2020.
 Although this was later changed when the scheme was extended on that date, they are once again seeking to wind down the scheme gradually this year as coronavirus restrictions are lifted across Britain, hopefully for the final time.

 In this time, employers should ensure that they are making accurate claims from the scheme in order to avoid furlough fraud.
 Furlough fraud is a term used when employers overclaim grant payments under the scheme by either receiving money they are not entitled to from the start or after a change has occurred (eg an employee who is being claimed for is no longer part of the business).